MechbioIISc/robust-sunflower-daafc/content/pages/index.md

-          We use experimental techniques such as gene editing, high resolution live cell imaging, traction force microscopy and reflection interference contrast microscopy, in tandem with concepts from soft matter physics to obtain a Bio-physical understanding of EDAC.
+          We use experimental techniques such as gene editing, high resolution live cell imaging, traction force microscopy and reflection interference contrast microscopy, in tandem with concepts from soft matter physics to obtain a Bio-physical understanding of various epithelial functions.
 To make sense of our experiments, we complement them with computational tools such as automated cell segmentation and cell tracking.
         actions:
           - label: Learn More
             url: /features